Ragusa is a city with two souls: the modern city and the ancient city of Ibla, its Baroque salon.

 Spring in Sicily: blooms, landscapes, and hiking

-When summer arrives, Sicily awakens in an explosion of colors and scents.
+When spring arrives, Sicily awakens in an explosion of colors and scents.
 The hills turn green again, the almond and [...]

 Getting to Sicily is easier: flights all year round